Website 101 - Website's common terms

 - Location linked to Google Maps (in case of business, corporation, etc.)

-- Subscribe features for website that have a newsletter (normally website that have a blog or news section)
+- Subscribe features for websites that have newsletters (normally website that have a blog or news section)

 Website 101 is a series of articles the NILEAD’s team will create explaining the terms related to the website, from the basics, to web design and development.
 Our goal is help and empower the users for the web, this way will be easier for them to comprehend a website and the process behind.